xpire/cs3900-project/backend/README.md

 $ first-time-setup /path/to/.env
 $ backend-run
 ```
 `.env` file contains the configuration information and secrets required for execution.

+`Note`: please run dos2unix if there are errors relating to format.